Reionization after JWST: a photon budget crisis?: Possible outs

 \section{Possible outs}

 Let us now discuss possible physical mechanisms that may resolve this apparent photon budget crisis.

 $\bullet$ Perhaps some of the new $\xi_{\rm ion}$ calibrations are biased?
-One possibility is that the JWST samples used to infer $\xi_{\rm ion}$ are not representative of the high-$z$ galaxy population (if they are biased towards efficient ionizers or preferentially target galaxies in a burst).
+It is possible that photometry alone cannot reliably recover $\xi_{\rm ion}$, that dust produces a systematic shift in this quantity~\citep{Shivaei18_dustxiion}, or that the JWST samples used to infer $\xi_{\rm ion}$ are not representative of the high-$z$ galaxy population (if they are biased towards efficient ionizers or preferentially target galaxies in a burst).
 For example, the sample in \citet{Simmonds24_xiion} is selected based on an emission line flux cut in photometry, which could bias the sample towards strong line emitters (and thus high $\xi_{\rm ion}$) at fixed UV magnitude.
-We have repeated our analysis with a lower $\xi_{\rm ion}=10^{25.5}$ Hz erg$^{-1}$ (corresponding to the lower mean values reported in \citealt{Endsley23_reionization}, which did not make a selection based on emission-line strength), finding that this still requires a cutoff at $\MUV \approx -14$ or brighter (see Fig.~\ref{fig:fescMturn_appendix} in Appendix~\ref{app:otherUVLF}).
+We have repeated our analysis with a lower fixed $\xi_{\rm ion}=10^{25.5}$ Hz erg$^{-1}$ (in line with the lowest mean values reported in \citealt{Endsley23_reionization}, which did not make an emission-line selection, as well as the $z>4$ mean in \citealt{Pahl:2024utu}, though see e.g.,~\citealt{Matthee:2022rbw} for lower values), finding that this still requires a cutoff at $\MUV \approx -14$ or brighter (see Fig.~\ref{fig:fescMturn_appendix} in Appendix~\ref{app:otherUVLF}).
 An alternative solution involves keeping a high $\xi_{\rm ion}$ on average but cutting off photon production for faint galaxies (either smoothly or setting $\xi_{\rm ion}\to0$ below a cutoff magnitude $M_{\rm UV}^{\rm ion.\, cutoff}$).
 Fig.~\ref{fig:xHIsolutions} shows that a $\xi_{\rm ion}$ cutoff at $\MUV^{\rm ion.\, cutoff}=-17$ would be able to solve the tension.
 Such a cutoff would, however, be in conflict with the detections of ionizing photons down to $\MUV \approx-15$ from~\citet{Atek24_Nature_xiion} and \citet[][and down to $\MUV \approx-16.5$ for the more statistically robust samples of \citealt{Simmonds24_xiion,Endsley23_reionization}]{Prieto24_xiion}.
 Further JWST observations of high-$z$ galaxies will be able to determine the $\xi_{\rm ion}$ distribution down to faint magnitudes and pinpoint the impact of burstiness on this quantity.